gracelang/language/languageSpec/spec.md

 **Examples**

 	type MyCatType = interface {
-    // I care about only names and colours color → Colour
+      // I care about just names and colours color → Colour
 		name → String
 	}

 	type MyParametricType⟦A,B
           where A <: Hashable, B <: DisposableReference⟧ = interface {
 			at (_:A) put (_:B) → Boolean
 			cleanup(_:B)
     }

 **Grammar**
 ```
 RULE TypeDeclaration